How to Acquire NBFC License in India?

 How to apply for NBFC license in India with the RBI?

 Step 2: Here, the applicant company doesn’t require to log on to the COSMOS application.
 Hence, user ids aren’t required.
-Then, the applicant needs to click on “CLICK” for Company Registration on the login page of the COSMOS Application.
+Then, the applicant needs to click on “CLICK” for Private Company Registration on the login page of the COSMOS Application.

 Step 3: Then, a window displaying the Excel application form available for download will appear.
 Secondly, the applicant can download the suitable application form which is NBFC or SC/RC from the COSMOS website.